 How deep is a spot face?

 There is no standard depth for spot facing.
 As a general rule, the spot face depth can be 1/32” to 1/16-inches (approximately 1 to 1.5mm).
-If you use a screw with a washer, the spot-face depth is equal to the thickness of the washer.
+When you use a screw with a washer, tthe spotface is usually made deep enough to provide a clean, flat seating surface for the washer.

 Which One is Better?